konegoro/konegoro/README.md

 # Other
 - I am assistant professor in the course "Lenguajes de Programacion" (CC4101).
 This course is one of the toughest in the academic mesh.
 [Here](https://ucampus.uchile.cl/m/fcfm_catalogo/programa?bajar=1&id=115998) is the course program
 - I have the B2 TOEFL Certification
-- In the last semester (Spring 2024) my grade was 6.1 of 7
+- In the last semester (Spring 2024) my grade was 6.1 in a 1-7 scale
 # Techonlogies and tools

 ## Programming Languages